unlaunch/documentation/_docs/getting-started/attributes-and-rules.md

 #### 1. Create New Attribute
 1. Go to **Attributes** page using side navigation.
 2. Click on **Create Attribute**.
-3. Define name and select appropiate type for attribute.
+3. Define name and select appropriate type for attribute.
 Hit save button.
 4. Go back to feature flag targeting screen.

 <div class="justify-content-center">